Pancreatic Cancer Treatment & Management

 Similarly, Limongelli et al found that preoperative biliary drainage predisposes patients to a positive intraoperative biliary culture, which in turn is associated with an increased risk of postoperative infectious complications and wound infection.[66]

 The standard Whipple operation may be altered in order to include a pylorus-sparing procedure.
-This modification was previously incorporated to increase nutritional strength in these patients, because the increased-gastric emptying associated with antrectomy caused nutritional deficiencies.
+This modification was previously incorporated to increase nutritional strength in these patients, because the increased gastric emptying associated with antrectomy caused nutritional deficiencies.
 Although many believe that delayed gastric emptying is worsened by this modification, studies have proven both resections to be equivalent in that regard.

 Another source of controversy is the extent of lymphadenectomy that is necessary in a Whipple operation.
-In an elegant study, Pawlik et al found the ratio of positive nodes to total nodes removed was an important prognostic factor.[67]
-This was even more significant than margin positivity.[68]
+In an elegant study, Pawlik et al found that the ratio of positive nodes to total nodes removed was an important prognostic factor.
+[87] This was even more significant than margin positivity.
+[88]

 Distal Pancreatectomy